A Complete Guide to Buy-to-Let Lifetime Mortgages

 How Much Can You Borrow with the Buy-to-Let Lifetime Mortgage Plan?

-So, to give a rough estimate, you can release between 20% and 50% of the equity in your residence.
+To give you an estimate, you can get a sum between 20% and 50% of the equity in your residence.

-Real estate is the most assured investment, and thus, buy-to-let plans were designed to help you not only enjoy financial freedom in your retirement but also to enjoy the benefits that come with owning a buy-to-let property.
+Real estate is the most assured investment, and thus, buy-to-let plans were designed to help you enjoy financial freedom in your retirement and enjoy the benefits that come with owning a buy-to-let property.